lucasteles/ModelViewBinder/README.md

 ModelViewBinder
 =======
-ModelViewBinder aims to support as simple two way binding definition.
+ModelViewBinder aims to support a simple two way binding definition.

 *(For Windows Forms see the section bellow)